illinois-impact/gpu-algorithms-labs/README.md

 ### Windows

 ****
-On Windows, you'd need to open notepad and paste the profile output given.
+On Windows, you'll need to open notepad and paste the profile output given.
 Then `SaveAs` and type in `%HOMEPATH%`.
 Type in `.rai_profile` as the name of the file and change the file type to `all`.
 The screenshot below shows what it should look like.